Migrant crisis: No data on deaths of workers during lockdown, 10.4 crore returned home, says Centre

 The Centre added that it did not maintain any state-wise break-up of the distribution of free ration and other subsidies being provided to migrant workers.

-The Centre on Monday informed Parliament that there is no data available on the number of migrant workers who lost their lives during an exodus that was sparked due to the countrywide lockdown enforced to contain the coronavirus, the Hindustan Times reported.
+The Centre on Monday informed Parliament that there is no data available on the number of migrant workers who lost their lives during an exodus that was sparked when a countrywide lockdown was suddenly enforced to contain the coronavirus in March, Hindustan Times reported.
 The response was given during the first day of the Monsoon Session in Lok Sabha.

 The labour ministry also said that according to the government’s centralised database, over 1.04 crore migrants returned to their home states, with Uttar Pradesh receiving the highest number of workers at 32.4 lakh.
 This was followed by Bihar at 15 lakh and Rajasthan, which recorded the return of 13 lakh migrants.

 The lockdown announced by Prime Minister Narendra Modi on March 24 left lakhs of migrant workers stranded in big cities without work.
 Hundreds of thousands of them then began long journeys to home on foot, sometimes over distances of more than 1,000 km.
 Some died on the way due to illness, while others died in road accidents.
-Some died from the sheer exhaustion of walking in the scorching heat.
+Some died of exhaustion after walking home in the scorching heat.

 Faced with fierce criticism over the migrant crisis, the Centre had launched over 300 “Shramik” special trains on May 1.
 On June 9, a Supreme Court bench headed by Justice Ashok Bhushan had directed the Centre and states to identify stranded migrant workers and transport them back to their hometowns within 15 days.

-During the parliament session on Monday, members of the House sought details on whether the government knew the actual number of migrants who died while trying to return to their native places and if state-wise details of the toll was available.
+During the Parliament session on Monday, members of the House sought details on whether the government knew the actual number of migrants who died while trying to return to their native places and if state-wise details of the toll was available.
 They also inquired “whether the government provided any compensation or economic assistance to the victims’ families”.

 The Ministry of Labour and Employment, in a written reply to Parliament, said: “no such data is maintained”.